Prev « 1 , 2 , 3 , 4 , 5 Next »

 If the intruder player completes their objectives and moves off the board they win.
 If the guards prevent this, they win.

 As a reminder we rate games on our own 5 point scale.
 When our scores are added together, it is where we as a couple theoretically rate the game on the BGG 10 point scale.

-Her Rating: 4 (like it)
+My Rating: 4 (like it)

-Her Rating: 2 (do not care for)
+Her Rating: 1 (do not want to play again)